manasa-arun/python/content/en/Tips/while-keyword-in-python.md

 ```
 ## Summary
-In this tutorial we learnt about Python `while` keyword usage and examples to better understand
+In this tutorial we learnt about Python `while` keyword usage with the help of simple examples.